jerquinigo/Brooklyn-Steam-Center-lessons/sets.md

 ## Sets
 ___

 Sets are a collections of keys with no values and is unindex and out of order.
 Its keys are wrapped around curly braces.
-Sets can be created manualy or can be created by using the set method set() by converting a list into a set or any other data strcuture into a set.
+Sets can be created manualy or can be created by using the set constructor set() by converting a list into a set or any other data strcuture into a set.

 example of manually creating a set
 ```python